Liebowitz Longevity Medicine

 Prolozone therapy injects oxygen and nutrients into the area, promoting healing and reducing pain and inflammation by stimulating regeneration of cartilage.

 What are the Benefits of Prolozone Therapy?

 When compared with surgery for joints that have experienced wear and tear, prolozone offers obvious benefits, such as:

+Dr. Liebowitz cleans the area around the injection site.
+He injects a needle with a numbing agent along with ozone into the joint.
 You’re done in a matter of minutes.
-The therapy requires a series of injections for about six to eight weeks.
+For optimal results the therapy requires a series of injections for about six to eight weeks.